 It’s ever-so clear to us that, as we originally stated at the beginning:

 With mainstream media becoming more and more monopolized and centralized, there is a need for information and opinion outside the corporate media monolith.
 Blogs are helping to fill this role.
 Like during an earlier day, when underground newspapers filled the void, blogs today enable grassroots journalists and commentators to counter mainstream propaganda.

 The First OB Rag

 The first OB Rag, actually the OB People’s Rag, was an alternative grassroots newspaper for the Ocean Beach neighborhood of San Diego during the first half of the 1970s, with its first publisher, editor and writer Frank Gormlie.
-It published from late Summer 1970 to early Fall 1975.
+It published from late Summer 1970 to early 1976.
 The Rag’s volunteer and dedicated activist staff succeeded in fueling the community organizing in Ocean Beach during those years with their underground publication, taking on the establishment while giving voice to the burgeoning counter-culture.

 The OB Rag was once described by Art Kunkin, the then-publisher of the LA Free Press – the grandparent of alternative newspapers – as “the best alternative grassroots community newspaper in the country.”
 [See our page “1st OB Rag” for more complete history of the first OB Rag.]